microsoft/botframework-solutions/docs/skills/README.md

 # Skills Overview

+Skills are re-usable conversational skill building-blocks covering conversational use-cases enabling you to add extensive functionality to a Bot within minutes.
+Skills include LUIS models, Dialogs and Integration code and delivered in source code form enabling you to customise and extend as required.
+At this time we provide Calendar, Email, ToDo, Point of Interest skills and a number of other experimental skills.

 A Skill is like a standard conversational bot but with the ability to be plugged in to a broader solution.
 This can be a complex Virtual Assistant or perhaps an Enterprise Bot seeking to stitch together multiple bots within an organization.

 Apart from some minor differences that enable this special invocation pattern, a Skill looks and behaves like a regular bot.
 The same protocol is maintained between two bots to ensure a consistent approach.
 Skills for common scenarios like productivity and navigation to be used as-is or customized however a customer prefers.